 - You must demonstrate you can repay the loan.

 - You must have invested some of your own money into the business, even if it’s a startup.

-Because credit is such a major factor in deciding to approve you for an SBA loan, it pays to know your personal and business credit scores.
-Get these ahead of filling out your loan application, so that you don’t have any surprises when it’s time to meet with lenders.
-Banks must use this information to determine your ability to repay, and they can turn you down without it.
+Because credit can be a major factor in getting approved for an SBA loan, it pays to know your personal and business credit scores.
+Check them before you apply so there are no surprises when it’s time to meet with lenders.
+Lenders must use this information to determine your ability to repay, and they can turn you down without it.